nuweba/faasbenchmark/README.md

 Invocation overhead = The time it took to call the user function and *return the response.
 *in async functions response time is not always relevant.
 The illustration above depicts the full flow of a generic invocation.
-As you can see, there is a lot more going on then just cold start.
+As you can see, there is a lot more going on than just cold start.
 It is important to realize that as FaaS platform users - it is very hard if not impossible to accurately separate cold start / warm start overheads without access to the platform's internals.
 The benchmark code will run as close as possible to the actual platform servers (for example: aws ec2 for lambda) to minimize the network latency.
 The test code will attempt to measure the actual duration inside the user function.